giuraionut/task-manager/README.md

 # task-manager
-## Task manager application made with Spring and Angular.
+## Task manager application made with Spring, MongoDB and Angular.
 ### This application can be used by individuals or by teams.